donkeyanaphora/donkeyanaphora.github.io/articles/article2/AS.md

 ## Goal

-The goal is to show how to transform some input $x$ to achieve any target probability $p$ in a binary classifier with a sigmoid activation function.
+The goal is to show how to transform some input $x$ to achieve any target probability $p$ in a linear binary classifier with a sigmoid activation function.

 ---